PopulateTools/ckanext-ansible-workflow/README.md

 ## Assumed setup

 We assume you have installed CKAN following the official guide.
-In our case, we did it on a CentOS 7 machine, following [this guide](https://github.com/ckan/ckan/wiki/How-to-install-CKAN-2.x-on-CentOS-7).
+In our case, we did it with **CKAN 2.7.2** on a **CentOS 7** machine, following [this guide](https://github.com/ckan/ckan/wiki/How-to-install-CKAN-2.x-on-CentOS-7).

-We assume you have the following users in your server:
+We assume you have the following users and groups in your server:

 * `root`
 * `apache`